feren-OS/Feren-User-Guide/docs/nomodesetboot.rst

 Booting with nomodeset on an installed system
 ----------------

 If you had to use the "nomodeset" option to boot into the Feren OS Live Session earlier to install Feren OS, you may find that you will need to also boot into your newly installed Feren OS via "nomodeset" too.
-However, doing it once Feren OS is installed requires more user intervention at first.
+Thankfully this is very easy to do in Feren OS.

 .. hint::
     You will only need to follow this guide if you had to use the "nomodeset" option to boot into Feren OS from your USB or DVD drive successfully.
 If you could boot using the normal boot option you can skip over this page and move on to `First Steps <https://feren-os-user-guide.readthedocs.io/en/latest/firststeps.html>`_.